Andrew Tate charged with rape and human trafficking

 Andrew Tate has also been charged with raping one of the victims, while his brother Tristan has been charged with instigating others to violence.

+The trial will not start immediately.
 Under Romanian law, the case gets sent to the court’s preliminary chamber, where a judge has 60 days to inspect the case files to ensure legality.

+Prosecutors have said the Tate brothers recruited the seven female alleged victims by seducing them and falsely claiming to want a relationship or marriage.

+A spokesperson for Andrew and Tristan Tate said: “While this news is undoubtedly predictable, we embrace the opportunity it presents to demonstrate their innocence and vindicate their reputation.”